fisherra/fisherankney/_posts/2018-02-09-text-mining-the-hobbit.md

 I hope you enjoyed following my own adventure in the realm of text mining!

-Untill next time,
+Until next time,

-- Fisher
+\- Fisher